Introduction

 5. Create a Calm Environment: Your loved one may feel more relaxed and peaceful if their environment is calm and comforting.
 You can help them by adjusting the lighting, temperature, and noise level to their liking.
 You can also help them by playing soothing music, reading, or praying with them if they wish.
 You can also help them by displaying meaningful or sentimental items like photos, cards, or gifts.
 You can also help them by keeping their room clean and organized and making sure they have everything they need within reach, such as a phone, a remote, or a glass of water.

-6. Coordinate with the Hospice Team: Your loved one may benefit from the care and support of the hospice team, which includes the hospice nurse and other professionals, such as a doctor, a , a chaplain, or a .
+6. Coordinate with the Hospice Team: Your loved one may benefit from the care and support of the hospice team, which includes the and other professionals, such as a doctor, a , a chaplain, or a .
 You can help them by working closely with the hospice team and communicating with them regularly.
 You can also help them by following their instructions and recommendations and asking them questions or concerns.
 You can also help them by informing them about changes in your loved one’s condition, symptoms, or needs.
 You can also help them by accepting their help and support and caring for yourself.

 Understanding End-of-Life Signs